Green Party of England and Wales: Green Party Executive (GPEx)

 Day-to-day management of party affairs, as well as party finances and employment of staff are handled by the GPEx.

 Green Party Council (GPC)

-The Green Party Regional Council (GPRC) was the main policy body between Green Party Conferences, as well as handling broader political strategy, and responsibility as the ultimate disciplinary body of the party.
+The Green Party Regional Council (GPRC) was the main policy body between Green Party Conferences, as well as handling broader political strategy, and responsibility as the ultimate disciplinary body of the party, consisting of two members elected from each region (20 total).

 In October 2025, the party's conference voted for constitutional reform that abolishes the GPRC and created a new Green Party Council (GPC).
+It will consist of 36 ordinary members elected at-large for three-year terms, with 12 elected in staggered elections each year, while allowing for caps on representation from each party region as well as the creation of two additional seats if fewer than 4 people from the global majority are elected as ordinary members to the Council.
 Members of this new body will be elected for the first time in 2026, with previous members of the GPRC continuing until then.